esitarski/CrossMgr/README.md

 Linux dependancies are contained in the linuxdeps.sh script.
 The linuxdeploy-plugin-appimage-x86_64.AppImage binary is required from https://github.com/linuxdeploy/linuxdeploy-plugin-appimage.
 The compile.sh script will download linuxdeploy-plugin-appimage if it does not exist in the current directory automatically.

-The build procedure for Linux and Windows platforms are as follows:
+The build procedure for Linux and MacOSX platforms are as follows:

 - Install the Linux dependancies (Linux only!)